MiDataInt/mdi-desktop-app/docs/options/00_index.md

 ## {{ page.title }}

-Use the links to see detailed information on how to enter the installation and access options.
+Use the links to see detailed information on the installation and access options.

 **\*\*** denotes required options that must have a value